Can I be an independent contractor for my own corporation?

 Some advantages to forming a company, such as a single-member LLC, are you have a legal distinction between yourself and your business.
 Often this is called the corporate veil.
 We advise you to consult a lawyer to get more details on how to maintain the corporate veil if you do choose to incorporate or are already incorporated.

 Independent contractors that form their own company also get to take advantage of the same self-employed tax deductions that they did when they were sole proprietors.
-A great way to keep track of tax deductions is using an expense tracker app.
+A great way to keep track of tax deductions is by using an expense tracker app.

 One of the main benefits of having a company that is its own legal entity is it makes you look more professional and credible to your clients and customers.